fluent-labs/api/readme.md

 A React application that allows users to enter text and see which words they don't know.

 ### API
 A glue layer that puts together all the different data sources and keeps track of the user's vocabulary.
-Built in Elixir and served with the Phoenix framework.
+Built in Scala and served with the Play framework.

 ### Language-Service
 A service that provides text processing methods.